Posted on June 8, 2018 by Joanna Carver

 “This (cyber endeavour) conference is planned and executed each year as a training event for the Army Reserve Cyber Operations Group,” said CW4 Christopher Manuel of the Army Reserve Cyber Operations Group’s S-3 Special Projects.
 “San Antonio is well known as a cyber center of excellence, and our Army Reserve Cyber Protection Group is based in San Antonio.
 We also partnered with UTSA because of their highly-rated cyber curriculum and programs.
 Our goal is to improve participant’s cyber knowledge and professional networks.”

-In addition UTSA will also host a Cyber X-Games featuring live cyber training exercises as well as a leadership symposium for the Army Reserves prior to the conference.
+In addition, UTSA will also host a Cyber X-Games featuring live cyber training exercises as well as a leadership symposium for the Army Reserves before the conference.

-“Hosting this conference enhances UTSA’s reputation as a leader in the cyber security industry,” said Glenn Dietrich , professor of information systems and cyber security in the UTSA College of Business and the conference organizer.
+“Hosting this conference enhances UTSA’s reputation as a leader in the cyber security industry,” said Glenn Dietrich, professor of information systems and cyber security at the UTSA College of Business and the conference organizer.
 Dietrich is the lead researcher for UTSA’s Cyber P3 Initiative, which works to train army reservists to fill critical cyber security positions with the federal government.

 Wendy Frost—